tassaron/dnd-character/README.md

 SRD rules are fetched from the [5e SRD API](https://github.com/5e-bits/5e-srd-api) the first time they're requested, then the JSON is cached locally for faster retrieval in the future.
 I've included the `json_cache` containing the SRD inside the repo in case this API changes, but when the API does change I will update this library.
 So please pin your version if you want to avoid any breaking changes.

+You can use this library as a CLI tool to generate character sheets from the terminal; see `python -m dnd_character --help` for details.

 ## Installation and Use
 1. Install from PyPI using `pip install dnd-character`
 1. See `example.py` for example code on how to use the library.
+1. Generate random character sheet text file with `python -m dnd_character --random > mycharactername.txt`

 ## Licenses